FTAndy/stand-up-wiki-client-nextjs/README.md

 Standup Wiki is currently in its early stages of development.
 Key features in progress include:

 - [ ] User system
-- [ ] Upvote and downvote specials/comedians
 - [ ] Collect and customizable special lists
 - [ ] Self-hosted commenting system
+- [ ] Upvote and downvote specials/comedians
 - [ ] Comedian and special ratings
-- [ ] Advanced filtering options
+- [ ] Advanced specials/comedians filtering options
-- [ ] Correct the wrong video resource
+- [ ] Approachs to correct the wrong video resource
 - [ ] GPT integration for interactive comedy experience
 - [ ] Flow bullet-comment setion